Explore the Breast Health Center

 Imaging and Diagnostics

-The Mass General/North Shore Breast Health Center is dedicated to helping women stay one step ahead of breast cancer through annual screening and by providing the most advanced diagnosis and treatment available to our patients.
+The Breast Health Center is dedicated to helping women stay one step ahead of breast cancer through annual screening and by providing the most advanced diagnosis and treatment available to our patients.
 Our patients receive personal, confidential care that is designed by a multidisciplinary team to meet their individual needs.

-The Breast Health Center offers the full spectrum of mammography screening and diagnostic exams, including:
+We offer the full spectrum of mammography screening and diagnostic exams, including:

 • Annual screening mammograms